-The Bay Beach Wildlife Sanctuary is a beautiful 700-acre urban wildlife refuge.
+The Bay Beach Wildlife Sanctuary is a beautiful 600 acre urban wildlife refuge.
 It is also Green Bay’s largest city park.
 The Sanctuary is open to the public year ’round with no admission fee.
 We have something for everyone!
 Your visit will be most enjoyable if you take a moment to “map out your day.”
+Click on a section title below for more information.
+Please click Keep Our Wildlife Safe for some springtime tips.

 Printable Map of the Park